Vignesh282004/blogfullapp/README.md

 - **💬 Interaction**: Users can interact with content by posting and commenting, creating a fully dynamic social-blog experience.
 - ** Data Persistence**: Used MySQL to manage and persist user-generated content like posts and comments.
 - ** History Tracking**: Enabled users to view their own posts and comments, with a feature to track the activity history on posts.
+-  **If a User Comments on a post , other users can also see it and comment there and every post can be accesible by only the owner of the post**
+-  **the comments of the particular post can only be delted by the post owner**
+-  **A user who dont have Access can also access all posts**

 ---